Adil-Pickle/tpot-azure-siem-project/README.md

 Tpot Azure SIEM Project
-I deployed a TPOT honeypot on Azure, integrated with Microsoft Sentinel (SIEM).
-Using KQL, it analyzed 360k+ attacks, generating automated alerts.
-A hands-on project in threat detection and cloud security.
+Overview
+Deployed a TPOT multi-honeypot on an Azure VM running Ubuntu to attract real-world cyber attacks.
+By integrating Microsoft Sentinel as my SIEM, I ingested live Syslog data and built custom KQL detection rules to identify SSH brute-force patterns.
+The project resulted in 360,000+ captured attacks, 295 automated security alerts, and key insights into attacker behavior — all while demonstrating hands-on skills in cloud security, threat detection, and log analysis.